 7. What is the main purpose of using GPS technology in solid waste collection vehicles?

-a) Route optimization
+a) Route optimisation

 b) Monitoring fuel consumption